I’d like to talk about Cooking Team Building and professional cooking and how they relate to the team building philosophy.

-I started cooking professionally way back (you’re not going to get a date out of me though… that’s a lady’s privilege I chose the career because it was work that had a very positive spin about it… it was creative and about being around people who are enjoying themselves (the customers).
+I started cooking professionally way back (you’re not going to get a date out of me though… that’s a lady’s privilege 😉 I chose the career because it was work that had a very positive energy about it… it was creative and included being around people who are enjoying themselves (the customers).

 I cooked in a number of restaurants (“Making the Rounds” its called in France) and went back to school (at the CIA in New York) long after I was long entrenched in restaurants – just to see if I “got it right.”
 Much to my surprise I had.
 That was the old “insecurity bug” rearing its ugly head I guess.

 Well, anyway, back to how restaurants, cooking team building and culinary team building connect with team skill building.
 The most obvious one is teamwork at service time in a restaurant.
 This is the time when the pressure is on and teamwork is in full gear.
 Not one person is ever responsible for an entire meal… each “station” in the kitchen sends out a portion of the meal they are responsible for.
 But the entire meal must go out at exactly the same time.
 Talk about teamwork – cooperation and collaboration!
 That no one person can be successful without the efforts of all other teammates is more then obvious here!
 But when everyone works together volumes of people can be fed great food – quickly!